PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 ## Step 2 - Things get serious

-You defined your database but there is no running database at this time.
+You defined your model but there is no running database at this time.
 We are now using an ORM so everything will be manage by it, we just need to give it a connection URL.<br>
 The purpose of this step is to create a database, migrate our schema in and setup a client.